Arraying/MigrateCLI/README.md

 For any of these not specified, the values of the environment variables `PGHOST`, `PGPORT`, `PGDATABASE`, `PGUSER`, `PGPASSWORD` will be used, respectively.
 Should any of these be empty, the following hardcoded values will be used, respectively: `localhost`, `5432`, `postgres`, `postgres`, *(empty string)*.

 By default, it will attempt to load a `.env` file present in the directory in which it was called.
-In most cases, it should not be necessary to manually specify the credentials
+In most cases, it should not be necessary to manually specify the credentials.
+When a variable is present both as a normal environment variable and within a `.env`, the former will take priority.

 ## Flags

 A custom migration directory can be specified using `--dir <DIR>`.

-To not load the `.env` automatically, `--no-env` may be used.
+To not load the `.env` automatically, `--no-dotenv` may be used.